James Goldstein: Residence

-Goldstein's house, known as Sheats–Goldstein Residence, has been featured in Architectural Digest, DOLCE magazine, The New York Times, Robb Report, The Local Project and Town & Country.
+Goldstein's house, known as the Sheats–Goldstein Residence, has been featured in Architectural Digest, DOLCE magazine, The New York Times, Robb Report, The Local Project and Town & Country.
 The house was designed in 1963 by John Lautner, a student of Frank Lloyd Wright.
 Goldstein purchased the property in 1972 from previous owners who allegedly did not keep the house in good condition.
 Goldstein commissioned Lautner to make changes and improvements to the house.
 Below the main residence is an installation by light artist James Turrell known as "Skyspace" or "Sky Box".

 Goldstein worked closely with Lautner and Duncan Nicholson, who took over after Lautner's death in 1994.
 Nicholson is now the chief architect.
 "I wanted to remake the house exactly as John [Lautner] would have wanted it, and to introduce technology that didn't exist 30 years ago", Goldstein said.
 The property next door to his also had a Lautner-designed house on it, which Goldstein bought and tore down to build a party house, tennis court and office.
-He continues to make improvements.
 In 2016, Goldstein promised that the house eventually will become the property of the Los Angeles County Museum of Art.

 The residence has also been featured in a number of movies and TV shows, including Charlie's Angels: Full Throttle, French Exit, The Big Lebowski, and Selling Sunset.